ZhangCXLVII/ZhangCXLVII.github.io/_pages/about.md

 ---

-I am a junior student at Souch China Normal University, supervised by Dr. Lihua Cai.
+I am a junior student at Souch China Normal University, supervised by Prof. Lihua Cai.
 My major is Aritificial Intelligence.

-My research focuses on the efficient training of Machine Learning Models, Embodied Intelligence and Multimodal learning.
+My research focuses on how to understand the world through vision and predict the future.
+This broadly includes world model, vision representation, embodied intelligence and multimodal learning.